 That got me thinking about the places in myself from which I feel unable to connect with others–and also the places within others, including MJ, that they must be sitting with, increasing in isolation and loneliness, the inability to connect, and the sometimes fatal consequences of that.

 I resolved then and there to allow others to see more deeply into me, into those places I might think too ugly, too unworthy, too grisly to share…and look deeply into others as well, for what they might be covering over with similar fears.
+And I realized the intimacy workshops I do supported this kind of connection–and that I could tweak them to do that even better.

 In nearly every conversation at Dance Camp, people would mention the eye, and we would wind up connecting deeply.
 I moved from anxiety about small talk into deep presence, and deep sharing, and actually enjoyed connecting instead of feeling awkward.